WrightGroupSRI/cathy/README.md

 For each of the dependencies above **in the order shown**, from your terminal:
 1. Perform the git clone.
 The git clone link is accessible via the SSH option for each project page.
 2. A new project directory will be created after the previous command.
 Run `pip install -e [project_directory]` to install the package.

+#### ffmpeg
+Additionally, ffmpeg needs to be installed for some features.
+This can be done in either of the following ways:

+- To install ffmpeg in a system-level location, you can use your package manager on Linux or follow the instructions on the [official site](https://ffmpeg.org/download.html).
+Admin privileges on your machine will be required.
+- To install it to a local user directory using conda, use:
+`conda install conda-forge::ffmpeg`

 ### Installing cathy
 Now that you have installed the custom packages, you should be able to install cathy into the same environment.
 From the cathy project directory (the top-level directory containing this README.md file) run: